We’re here to answer these questions and help you and your family stay healthy now – and all year long.

 Despite the accelerated research and development process, this hand sanitizer meets Puracy standards for performance.
 When used correctly (for at least 15 seconds), this product is FDA-approved to kill 99.9% of germs.

-Why Did We Develop an Alcohol-Based Hand Sanitizer?
+Why We Developed an Alcohol-Based Hand Sanitizer

-Due to the COVID-19 pandemic, we simply weren’t able to source our regular components (especially our foaming pump) fast enough to serve our current customers.
+Due to the COVID-19 pandemic, we simply weren’t able to source our regular components (especially our foaming pump mechanism) fast enough to serve our current customers.
 When we saw that stores were selling out – and prices for hand sanitizers started skyrocketing on the internet – we knew we had to step in to provide safe, affordable products to every customer.

-Myths: Alcohol vs. Benzalkonium Chloride Hand Sanitizers
+Benzalkonium Chloride vs. Alcohol-Based Hand Sanitizers

 So if Puracy Foaming Hand Sanitizer doesn’t contain alcohol, how does it kill so many germs?
 Our germ-fighting ingredient, benzalkonium chloride (BAC), is an ingredient commonly used in hand sanitizers and household disinfectants to destroy bacteria and viruses.